‘Twas midday before Christmas and Lachlan MacLinner,

 “Why, this cloven hoofed beauty will certainly do!”

-Then clutching his favorite bludgeoning cudgel,
+At his favorite bludgeoning cudgel, he knuckled,

-He fondled the handle and gleefully chuckled
+Then fondled the handle and gleefully chuckled,

 And gently knelt down in a Bonnie Bloom bed,

 As visions of lamb chops danced ‘round in his head.

 When at once something happened he couldn’t explain,